Emergency preparation for primary producers

 - check your financial reserves and emergency financial measures

 - back up your data on external or cloud storage

-- learn how to protect your business's information technology (IT) systems and customer data
+- learn how to protect your business's information technology (IT) systems, online business activity and customer data

 - plan how to respond if emergencies do occur

 - identify staff emergency roles and responsibilities

 - record customer, supplier, insurer and emergency contacts

 - identify and record local emergency alerts and contact channels